algorithmiaio/api-docs/source/includes/_data.md

 The Algorithmia Data API makes it easy to get your data into and out of Algorithmia.

 The Algorithmia API allows for up to 10 Mib of data to be fed into an algorithm at request time.
 However, you may find yourself wanting to apply Algorithmia to applications with larger data requirements.
 The Algorithmia Data API allows you to create collections of files.
-These collections are created on a per-user basis and you can control the access and visibilty of the data.
+These collections are created on a per-user basis and you can control the access and visibility of the data.

 ## When should I use the Data API?

 The Algorithmia Data API is used when you have large data requirements or need to preserve state between calls.
-It allows algorithms to access data from within the same sesion, but ensures that your data is safe.
+It allows algorithms to access data from within the same session, but ensures that your data is safe.

 There are many different collection types that have different features and security measures in place.
 Data in your temporary and user collections can be downloaded to be saved locally.